 Origins of BIGSSS

-BIGSSS is an inter-university institution supported by the University of Bremen and Jacobs University Bremen.
-It has three founding institutions: The University of Bremen's Graduate School of Social Sciences (GSSS), the School of Humanities and Social Sciences (SHSS) and the Jacobs Center for Lifelong Learning and Institutional Development (JCLL) at Jacobs University.
+BIGSSS is an inter-university institution supported by the University of Bremen and Constructor University Bremen.
+It has three founding institutions: The University of Bremen's Graduate School of Social Sciences (GSSS), the School of Humanities and Social Sciences (SHSS) and the Constructor University Center for Lifelong Learning and Institutional Development (JCLL) at Constructor University.

 2007 then saw the creation of BIGSSS which is funded by the Excellence Initiative of the German Federal and State Governments, with additional financial support from both universities.